Lincoln Park Grounds

 tilts.
 Most club members referred to the field as the Union Grounds, although it also was known as the Union Cricket Club Grounds and the Lincoln Park Grounds, given the fact that the eight-acre, fenced grounds were located in a small park behind Lincoln Park in Cincinnati, near the Union Terminal.
 It was a twenty-minute ride by streetcar to the Union Grounds from the heart of downtown Cincinnati.
 Aaron Champion ordered that approximately $10,000 worth of improvements be made to the home grounds for the 1867 season, including grading and sodding of the field and building of a new clubhouse and stands.

-Lincoln Park was bounded by Kenner Street (north); Freeman Avenue (east); Hopkins Street (south); and Hoefer Street (west).
+Lincoln Park was bounded by Kenner Street (north); Freeman Avenue (east); Hopkins Street (south); and Hoefer Street (later Dalton Street) (west).
 Old maps show the western one-third of the park designated as "ball field".
+A road called Lincoln Place (which no longer exists) separated the main park from the ball field.